sh4run/scripts-configs/README.md

 As the traffic is encrypted by the underlying SSS anyway, it doesn't really matter whether the tunnel is encrypted or not.
 It is interesting in my test, ssh tunnel shows a better performance than ncat tunnel, even with one more encryption/decryption.

-Now most connections on your remote vps are from 127.0.0.1 and there is only one foreigh connection from your local-machine (netstat -pnt).
+Now most connections on your remote vps are from 127.0.0.1 and there is only one foreigh connection from your local-machine (command: netstat -pnt).
 This behavior is different from "proxy-relay" or "tunnel" in clash.
 In those two cases, you will still observe multiple connections from your local machine.

+SOCKS5 is not recommended herer as there is a greeting handshake in socks5 protocol.
+When a socks5 server is deployed on your vps, this handshake takes place on WAN.
+This makes socks5 inefficient in connection setup.
+In protocols like snell/ss, this handshake process is omitted on the WAN side.